Neh2005/Salon_Database_Analysis-SQL/README.md

 ## 3. Execute Analysis Queries

-Run `3_analysis_queries.sql` to obtain insights on customer spending, membership value, and appointment patterns.
+Run queries in `SQL_Queries` folder to obtain insights on customer spending, membership value, and appointment patterns.

 ---